OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/automating_doc_build/automating_doc_build.rst

     ::

-	1. Generate a dedicated SSH key for this job (it is easier to isolate and to revoke it if we ever must).
+	1. Generate a dedicated SSH key for this job (it is easier to later isolate and to revoke it, if we ever must).
 	2. Encrypt the private key to make it readable only by Travis CI .
 	3. Copy the public key file into the remote SSH host’s allowed_hosts file.
 	4. Modify the yaml further.